Building lattices and zeta functions: The Lefschetz formula

-\begin{proof} Let $\pi:X\to F$ be a covering where $ F$ is a finite complex.
-As $X$ is contractible, it is the universal covering of $ F$ and the group $\Ga\subset G$ of deck transformations satisfies $ F=\Ga\bs X$.
-Then $\Ga$ acts fixed-point freely on $X$, hence is torsion-free.
-The fact that $\Ga\bs X$ is compact implies that $\Ga\bs G$ is compact.
-These arguments can be reversed for the converse direction. \end{proof}
+\begin{proof} (a) Let $\pi:X\to F$ be a covering where $ F$ is a finite complex.
+As $X$ is contractible (see Section 14.4 of \cite{Garrett}), it is the universal covering of $ F$ and the group $\Ga\subset \Aut(X)$ of deck transformations satisfies $ F=\Ga\bs X$.
+Then $G\bs X$ is a quotient of $F=\Ga\bs X$, therefore finite.